Laudenbach Periodontics & Dental Implants

 Does Having Gum Disease Disqualify You from Getting Dental Implants?

-The answer to whether you can receive dental implants with gum disease depends on the severity of your condition and your commitment to treatment.
+The answer depends on the severity of your condition and your commitment to treatment.
 Active gum disease creates an environment where bacteria thrive, potentially compromising implant integration and long-term success.
-However, this doesn’t mean dental implants are off the table.
+However, this does not mean dental implants are off the table.
+The process typically involves treating your gum disease until it is stable and well-controlled, allowing adequate healing time, and then proceeding with implant placement.

-The process typically involves treating your gum disease until it’s stable and well-controlled, allowing adequate healing time, and then proceeding with implant placement.
 This sequential approach gives you the best chance for long-term implant success.
 Skipping this step may lead to problems like peri-implantitis, implant loosening, or even implant loss down the road.
+Our team works with each patient to confirm their periodontal status is truly stable before any implant procedure begins.

 What Are Your Treatment Options for Gum Disease?